Valdepeñas: Early modern age

 The Catholic Monarchs, Ferdinand and Isabella of Castille, lodged in Valdepeñas on 18 February 1488 at the mother of Alfonso de Merlo's house, and left to the care of the widow the infants during part of the conquest of Granada.

 The same Alfonso de Merlo was named Captain and went with more than two hundred men to the Conquest of Granada, funding the campaign with his own money.
 The Catholic Monarchs recognized and granted him the title of Knight.
 Some of his descendants moved to the New World and took important positions in Peru and Chile.

-Diverse religious and civil buildings from the 16th century such as the Trinitarians Covent can be found in the town.
+Diverse religious and civil buildings from the 16th century such as the Trinitarians Convent can be found in the town.

 King Ferdinand the Catholic wanted to control the power of Military Orders, and Pope Adrian VI granted orders to the Kingdom of Castile, passing to Royal Jurisdiction an important patrimony: two cities, two hundred villas (Valdepeñas among them) and a hundred of villages, distributed in an ample territory.

 King Philip II sold the villa on 22 April 1575 to D. Alvaro de Bazán first Marquess of Santa Cruz, who became Lord of Valdepeñas.
 Valdepeñas would happen to be a "Señorío", secreting itself of the Order of Calatrava.

 The successive marquesses promoted the wines of Valdepeñas in the Spanish Court of the Austrian and its fame consequently extended all over the country.
 Valdepeñas' "clarete" became known as "aloque" at this time.